angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/02-simple-piles.md

 There are three steps that need to occur to enable you to win (most of the time)

 1. Resolve Doomsday
-1. Draw into your pile enough so that the Oracle's trigger can win you the game
+1. Draw into your pile enough so that the oracle's trigger can win you the game
 1. Resolve Thassa's Oracle

 :::row{variant=CENTERED}